Soumitra Chatterjee's kidneys not functioning well, efforts on to boost platelet count: Doctor | Health

 Soumitra Chatterjee's kidneys not functioning well, efforts on to boost platelet count: Doctor

-The health condition of legendary Bengali actor Soumitra Chatterjee, currently on ventilator support, worsened further on Tuesday morning, and efforts were being made to boost his platelet count, a senior doctor at the hospital, where he is undergoing treatment, said.
-The 85-year-old thespian's creatine and urea levels have been on the rise since Monday, and nephrologists were mulling the option of providing "renal replacement therapy support", the doctor said.
+The health condition of legendary Bengali actor Soumitra Chatterjee, currently on ventilator support, worsened further on Tuesday, and efforts were being made to boost his blood platelet count, a senior doctor at the hospital, where he is undergoing treatment, said.
+The 85-year-old thespian's creatinine and urea levels have been on the rise since Monday, and nephrologists were mulling the option of providing "renal replacement therapy support", the doctor said.

-The 85-year-old actor, under treatment for the past 22 days, is also suffering from secondary pneumonia, he said.
-"Mr. Chatterjee is barely conscious.
+The actor, under treatment for the past 22 days, is also suffering from secondary pneumonia, he said.
+"Mr Chatterjee is barely conscious.
 He is being treated for dehydration.
 His kidneys are not functioning well.

-We are planning a blood transfusion later today, hopefully, that will improving his condition," he said.
-Chatterjee was put on a ventilator with endotracheal intubation on Monday evening to protect his airways.
+We are planning a blood transfusion later today, hopefully, that will improve his condition," he said.
+Chatterjee was put on ventilator with endotracheal intubation on Monday evening to protect his airways.

+Endotracheal intubation is a procedure in which a tube is placed into the windpipe through the mouth or nose.
+Describing Chatterjee's "unconsciousness" as their primary concern, the doctor said that at the moment they will "focus on dealing with the secondary infections so that the patient can be pulled out of the ventilation support".

 Last week, he was shifted to a non-COVID Intensive Trauma Unit (ITU), having recovered from the viral disease.